bennet0496/kolab_2fa_webauthn/README.md

 The Yubikey driver uses the Yubico Validation Service either by using the public YubiCloud API or another locally hosted verification server.
 The host(s) to use for validation are configurable.

+The Webauthn driver uses FIDO/U2F compliant authenticators or passkeys.
+Administrators may select with kind of authenticators to allow.
+I.e. cross-platform authenticator (like a Yubikey) or platform authenticator like Windows Hello or Touch ID.
+Aswell as whether user authentication (PIN entry/Biometrics) on the authenticator is required.

 Storage Backends